Attested: Coccio on iter 10 of the Antonine Itinerary

-Where: Wigan, Lancashire, around SD583056, located by AI’s mileages from Manchester and Ribchester.
+Where: Wigan, Lancashire, around SD583056, located by the Itinerary's mileages from Manchester and Ribchester.
 Recent archaeological work has revealed a substantial Roman settlement, which was possibly a military supply base, and the lines of Roman roads in the area.

 Name origin: Coccium suggests κοκκινος/coccum ‘scarlet’, a word derived from plant-gall dye technology developed in the ancient Middle East.
 Maybe Wigan’s coal-based brick and tile making industry had a Roman precursor.